Skip to content

 $ rick-portal-gun --install-completion

-zsh completion installed in /home/user/.zshrc.
+zsh completion installed in /home/rick/.zshrc.

 Completion will take effect once you restart the terminal.